Eli-Rousseau/From-zero-to-software-developer/Mosh/JavaScript/JavaScript.md

 Inheritance in JavaScript allows objects to inherit properties and methods from other objects, facilitating code reuse and the sharing of functionality among different types of objects.
 Unlike classical inheritance in languages with classes, JavaScript uses prototypical inheritance, where objects inherit directly from other objects.

 In this model, a derived (or child) object inherits from a base (or parent) object, which serves as its prototype.
-JavaScript objects can inherit from a single prototype, and by default, every object ultimately inherits from the base or root object, which provides common methods like `toString()` or `__proto__`.
+JavaScript objects can inherit from a single prototype, and by default, every object ultimately inherits from the base or root object, which provides common methods like `toString()`.
 Note that the base object in JavaScript is the only object without a prototype, and it serves as the main prototype shared by all other objects in JavaScript.
 When accessing a property or method, JavaScript first looks for it on the object itself.
 If it's not found, the search continues up the prototype chain until the base object is reached, a process known as prototypical inheritance.
 This system ensures that objects can share common behavior while allowing for efficient code reuse.

 In JavaScript, objects created by the same constructor function share the same prototype.
 For example, when you create an array, it inherits from the array prototype, which itself inherits from the object base prototype.
 This hierarchical structure, where an object inherits properties and methods from multiple levels of prototypes, is known as multilevel inheritance.